oshaboy/bf_interpreter/README.md

 Most people are probably fine with outputting ISO-8859-1.
 After all, that's what the original 1993 Brainfuck by Urban Müller outputted.
 But some people read the [UTF-8 Everywhere](utf8everywhere.org) and decided that's unacceptable and want their joke interpreter to use state of the art 1989 Unicode handling.

-Well if you want ISO-8859-1 all you have to do is sanitize the input and you're golden.
+Well if you want ISO-8859-1 all you have to do is sanitize the input and you're golden (I'd recommend ignoring characters above 0xff instead of clamping the codepoint to it).
 If you want UTF-8 it's slightly more complicated but not too complicated.

 	if (command == '.'){
 		output_buffer.append(tape[tape_head]);